PermutaTriangle/Tilings/README.rst

        Looking for recursive combinatorial specification with the strategies:
        Inferral: row and column separation, obstruction transitivity
        Initial: splitting the assumptions, factor, requirement corroboration, tracked fusion
-       Verification: verify atoms, one by one verification, locally factorable verification Set 1: row placement
+       Verification: verify atoms, insertion encoding verified, one by one verification, locally factorable verification Set 1: row placement

 This particular pack can be used to enumerate ``Av(123)``.